Seattle Mayor Jenny Durkan’s $100 million pledge for BIPOC communities stirs questions

 The money will be reserved for Black, Indigenous and People of Color communities, Durkan said.
 When she first made the $100 million pledge, in early June, as protests against police killing and racism surged, she said it would benefit programs for Black people in particular.

 City Councilmember Teresa Mosqueda, who chairs the council’s budget committee, said she worries the $100 million could involve slashing funding for other services — robbing Peter to pay Paul.
-The council recently passed a new tax on large businesses, over the mayor’s objections, to bolster city programs; Hightower said that tax revenue would not be used for the $100 million.
+The council recently passed a new tax on large businesses, over the mayor’s objections, to bolster city programs.

 Durkan will release more information about the fund and name the members of the task next week, she said.
 Tuesday is when the mayor is scheduled to unveil her plan for the city’s 2021 budget and send it to the council.

-Note: Clarification: In the original version of this story, Mayor Jenny Durkan’s office said $100 million for BIPOC communities would not come from new revenue and specifically not from a business tax recently passed by the City Council.
-Durkan’s office later retracted that, describing the mayor’s budget as too complicated to answer unequivocally whether new revenue would be used for the $100 million.